-In March 2023, Canada became the 11th sovereign sponsor and grantor of IFFIm.
-Canada joined with a pledge of CAD125 million, or \$92 million, to be payable over a period of eight years.
-Given its high sovereign rating, the addition of Canada will help anchor the donor base creditworthiness.
-In addition, in 2022, IFFIm received additional pledges from the UK and Spain that amounted to \$541 million (recognized at initial fair value).
+In March 2023, Canada became the 11th sovereign sponsor and granter of IFFIm.
+Canada joined with a pledge of CAD\$125 million, or \$92 million, to be payable over a period of eight years.
+Because of its high sovereign rating, the addition of Canada will help anchor the donor base creditworthiness.
+Further, in 2023, IFFIm received an additional pledge of €75 million from Spain.